English Language Proficiency

 Full-time study for English Language Proficiency purposes is defined as successfully completing 3 courses per term for 6 terms over a span of 3 years.

-Current Alberta high school students can request official high school transcripts and detailed academic reports which can be used as a proof of enrolment, or a myPass Letter through myPass.
+Current Alberta high school students can request official transcripts and detailed academic reports to use as a proof of enrolment, or a myPass Letter through myPass.
 These documents can be used to prove ELP.

-The letter must show the actual start and end dates of study and indicate completion of study for 3 or more consecutive years
+- The letter shows the actual start and end dates of study and indicate completion of study for 3 or more consecutive years

-The letter must be on official educational institution letterhead
+- The letter is on official educational institution letterhead

-The letter must be signed and dated by an official at the educational institute
+- The letter is be signed and dated by an official at the educational institute

 If you completed three years of full-time consecutive academic studies (excluding ESL courses) where the language of instruction was in English from a country included on the Exempt Country list above, you may choose to submit a letter from your educational institute (with the same requirements as above) in lieu of submitting transcripts to meet the English Language Proficiency guidelines.

-Read more about provincial equivalences to English Language Arts 30-1
+Read more about provincial equivalences to English Language Arts Requirements

 Please note: The Office of the Registrar reserves the right to request additional proof of English Language Proficiency through your MyNAIT Portal.